 The major management challenges identified in the Strategic Plan fall into six categories: uncontrolled or inappropriate use of fire; inappropriate recreation and tourism activities, including the development of tourism infrastructure, due to increasing Australian and overseas visitor pressure and commercial ventures; invasion by pest species including weeds and feral animals; loss of biodiversity and geodiversity at all levels; impacts of human-enhanced climate change; and lack of understanding of heritage values.

 The set of key management objectives set out in the Strategic Plan provides the philosophical basis for the management of the area and guidance for operational strategies, in accordance with requirements of the World Heritage Convention and its Operational Guidelines.
 These objectives are also consistent with the Australian World Heritage management principles, contained in regulations under the Environmental Protection and Biodiversity Conservation Act.

 1. Since this retrospective Statement of Outstanding Universal Value was approved by the World Heritage Committee in 2013, the Australian Government has decided to proceed with construction of the Western Sydney Airport.
 More than 40 strict environmental conditions have been placed on the development of the airport, addressing biodiversity, noise and heritage.
 These conditions are included in the Airport Plan.
 The UNESCO World Heritage Centre issued a statement on the Greater Blue Mountains Area on 7 June 2017.

-History of Inscription
+History of World Heritage listing